 Shimizu requires the mandatory drafting of a “key environmental area management chart” when beginning construction.
 This management chart explicitly incorporates items such as impact on ecosystem due to water pollution and issues identified regarding the ecosystem as environmental management indicators.
-Based on opinions obtained from relevant stakeholders – the client, the designer, the government and municipal offices, the local neighborhood, and academics – if there are any material concerns regarding impact on biodiversity, these concerns are deliberated on at the pre-construction committee meeting, where approval must be provided to proceed with the project.
+If there are any material concerns regarding impact on biodiversity based on opinions obtained from relevant stakeholders – the client, the designer, the government and municipal offices, the local neighborhood, and academics, these concerns are deliberated on at the pre-construction committee meeting, where approval must be provided to proceed with the project.

 Furthermore, during and after construction, project teams are expected to cooperate with relevant internal divisions to conduct monitoring over the local ecosystem.
-Project teams are also expected to recommend obtaining green certifications such as ABINC, SEGES, and SITES to those responsible for the construction.
-If those responsible for the construction agree to the recommendation, we will provide assistance to obtain the certification and enhance public visibility of the project’s greening efforts.
+Project teams are also expected to recommend obtaining certifications such as ABINC, SEGES, and SITES to the client.
+If the client agrees to the recommendation, we will provide assistance to obtain the certification and enhance public visibility of the project’s greening efforts.